xieyuheng/summer.php/NOTE.md

 - How to design good software without too much stress.

 Xie: We may also start from the domain -- DDD.

+Type hint and implicit conversion, such as "Route Model Binding".

+Xie: We should never use this in our code base.